An exhaustive specification of the test execution environment.

 For example, if a "moderate" test completes in 5.5s, consider setting

 Test sizes and timeouts are specified in the BUILD file according to the specification here.
-Any test that does not specify a recognized size will default to being a medium test.
+If unspecified, a test's size will default to "medium".

 If the main process of a test exits, but some of its children are still running, the test runner should consider the run complete and count it as a success or failure based on the exit code observed from the main process.
 The test runner may kill any stray processes.
 Tests should not leak processes in this fashion.